 Residents grow personally and professionally as faculty provide them ongoing feedback during rotations and meet with them for regular advising sessions.
 Close faculty-resident relationships develop and contribute to the congeniality that characterizes Capital Region family medicine.

 One of the true strong points about training at Capital Region is the didactics.
-House staff have required didactics every morning.
+House staff is required to attend regularly scheduled didactics.
 These range from case-based presentations that facilitate enhanced learning about medical conditions to interactive lectures by faculty on current medical topics.

 An unopposed residency